-**Before I continue, let me assert that I don’t believe this phenomenon is completely unique to the practice of yoga.
-I personally experienced it through yoga, but any activity you dedicate yourself to wholeheartedly, consistently, and fully should inspire this potential.
+**Before I continue, let me assert that I don’t believe this phenomenon is unique to the practice of yoga.
+I experienced it through yoga, but any activity you dedicate yourself to should inspire this potential wholeheartedly, consistently, and thoroughly.

-Like I said, yoga can start infiltrating your life in funky ways.
-You may find yourself in a state of extreme cognitive dissonance because what should make you happy and what actually makes you happy no longer align.
-And until you find a way to make those beliefs less contradictory, you’re probably going to be extremely uncomfortable.
+As I said, yoga can start infiltrating your life in funky ways.
+You may find yourself in a state of extreme cognitive dissonance because what should make you happy and what makes you happy no longer align.
+And until you find a way to make those beliefs less contradictory, you’re probably going to be highly uncomfortable.
 And that can be pretty sucky.
 Trust me, I know.

 But there’s a silver lining here.
-Yes, your practice has shown you some yucky gunk that needs to be cleaned out, some demons that require an exorcism, and some bags of non-vegan marshmallows that need to be thrown away, but while you weren’t paying attention, while you were focusing on not being broken, yoga provides you with the toolkit and conditions to makes these changes possible.
+Yes, your practice has shown you some yucky gunk that needs to be cleaned out, some demons that require an exorcism, and some bags of non-vegan marshmallows that need to be thrown away.
+Still, while you weren’t paying attention and focusing on not being broken, yoga provides you with the toolkit and conditions to make these changes possible.

 Without the community, the physical and mental strength, and the self-assurance that my practice has nurtured, there’s no earthly way I would have voluntarily turned my life upside-down.
 So if I may, having your crap together is entirely overrated.

 I’m awestruck by the fierce bravery and grace of the people around me.
 They allow themselves to be called out on physical, emotional, social, and psychological weaknesses.
-They allow their community to reflect a coherent example of happiness and the necessary path to get there.
-They allow themselves to recognize all of the unnecessary stuff getting in the way.
+They enable their community to reflect a coherent example of happiness and the critical path to get there.
+They allow themselves to recognize all unnecessary stuff getting in the way.
 But most importantly, they act.
-They empty themselves out to make room for something better.
+They empty themselves to make room for something better.
 They change.
 They break.